-Although just 6.4 kilometres long and 1.6 kilometres at its widest, the small island is full of quirky salty locals that call themselves “Conchs” and has a very unique history.
+Although just 6.4 kilometres long and 1.6 kilometres at its widest, Key West Florida is full of quirky salty locals that call themselves “Conchs” and has a very unique history.

-Standing at the southernmost point, some say you can even see the lights of Havana on a clear night.
+Standing here, some say you can even see the lights of Havana on a clear night.

 Whether you want to relax on a tropical island, explore the natural beauty and wildlife of the famous Florida Keys, or you want to hop between world-famous bars, these are our recommendations for the best things to do in Key West!